arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ## Conclusion

 In this tutorial we went through how to establish a Modbus RS485 connection between two Optas.
 And then how to write sketches using the `ArduinoRS485.h` library to send and receive values between these two devices.
-Finaly the tutorial showed how to take these values sent with RS485 to interact with the Opta.
+Finally the tutorial showed how to take these values sent with RS485 to interact with the Opta.

 ### Next Steps